robamu-org/tmtccmd/docs/gettingstarted.rst

 command or command stacks and procedures.
 The command path will be passed on as the `cmd_path` parameter of the :py:class:`tmtccmd.tmtc.procedure.DefaultProcedureInfo` which is passed to the :py:class:`tmtccmd.tmtc.handler.TcHandlerBase` implementation of the user.

+It is also possible to pass the command path as a CLI argument.
+For example, you can use ``./tmtcc.py -p /test`` to send a ping command with the example application.
+Passing the command tree definition to the framework also allows it to provide a GUI command path selector for the GUI mode.

 The TC handler
 ==============================